SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 - Request review of an Appeals Council denial in Federal Court

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
-Once you submit your application online, the SSA sends you an application summary in the mail.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+Once you submit your application, the SSA sends you an application summary in the mail.
 You must sign it and mail it back.

-CONTACT US IF YOU NEED HELP WITH YOUR RECURRENT ARRHYTHMIAS CASE
+CONTACT US FOR HELP WITH YOUR RECURRENT ARRHYTHMIAS CASE

 To learn about your legal options, contact